mjsflames/c01w24-project-RxValidators/standups/Sprint 1 Stand Up Meetings.md

 - Currently implementing functionality for if there are 2 people with the same name

 # February 29th, 2024
+Emily:
+- Started looking into Google Maps APIs for the "Green Resources" part of the project
+- Challenge: There are so many APIs for Google Maps that I am not sure which ones are suitable for this project

 # March 1st, 2024
+Emily:
+- Created a function that takes a user's location, and returns a Google Maps link with directions to that location

 # March 2nd, 2024